 Ether is the native coin of Ethereum.
-However, Ethereum can be used to develop tokens.
+However, the blockchain can be used to develop other tokens as well.
 Ethereum-based tokens can be used by other blockchain platforms as means of payment, staking, or to power dApps and DeFi services.

-ETH can only be used on the Ethereum network.
-However, a designated ERC-20 token known as Wrapped Ether (wETH) is pegged to the value of Ethereum and can enable cross-chain transactions.
+Do note that ETH can only be used on the Ethereum network.
+However, there is a designated ERC-20 token known as Wrapped Ether (wETH).
+It is pegged to the value of Ethereum and can enable cross-chain transactions.